Efficiently Computing Compact Formal Explanations: Model Specifications

 \subsection{MNIST, GTSRB, and CIFAR10}

-The MNIST dataset is composed of gray-scale handwritten images of size $28 \cross 28 \cross 1$.
-The architectures of networks we trained on MNIST are shown in Table~\ref{models:mnist-10x2} for fully connected and Table~\ref{models:mnist-cnn} for convolutional.
-They achieve prediction accuracies of $93.76\%$ and $96.29\%$ respectively.
+The MNIST dataset consists of grayscale handwritten digits with resolution $28 \times 28 \times 1$.
+The architectures for the fully connected and convolutional models trained on MNIST are shown in Tables~\ref{models:mnist-10x2} and~\ref{models:mnist-cnn}, achieving accuracies of $93.76\%$ and $96.29\%$, respectively.

-The GTSRB dataset contains colored images of traffic signs with shape $32 \cross 32 \cross 3$.
-In order to obtain models with higher accuracies, we selected the 10 most frequent categories out of the 43 contained in the original dataset.
-The architecture of the fully connected model trained on GTSRB is in Table~\ref{models:gtsrb-10x2}, and the convolutional model is shown in Table~\ref{models:gtsrb-cnn}.
-The networks have $85.93\%$ and $90.32\%$ prediction accuracies, respectively.
+The GTSRB dataset comprises color traffic sign images of size $32 \times 32 \times 3$.
+To improve accuracy, we selected the 10 most frequent classes from the original 43.
+The corresponding fully connected and convolutional model architectures are given in Tables~\ref{models:gtsrb-10x2} and~\ref{models:gtsrb-cnn}, with resulting accuracies of $85.93\%$ and $90.32\%$.

-The CIFAR10 dataset also contains $32 \cross 32 \cross 3$ images from 10 different categories.
-The architectures of models used are shown in Tables~\ref{models:cifar10-10x2} and \ref{models:cifar10-cnn}.
+The CIFAR10 dataset also contains $32 \times 32 \times 3$ images across 10 categories.
+The architectures used for this dataset are provided in Tables~\ref{models:cifar10-10x2} and~\ref{models:cifar10-cnn}.